wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Description ==

-This plugin simple removes the updating of the plugins, theme, and even the wordpress core.
+This plugin simple removes the updating of the plugins, theme, and even the WordPress core.
-This way you can pick your favourite version of the plugin (theme, or wordpress core) and you won't get update notices.
+This way you can pick your favourite version of the plugin (theme, or WordPress core) and you won't get update notices.

 This plugin is simple, and easy with no settings.

-Features Included
+= Features Include =
 <ol>
 <li>No setup.</li>
 <li>Simple desciption for downloading.</li>
-<li>5+ other plugins that work with this.</li>
+<li>Removes Update Menu</li>
 </ol>
+and more...

 = Please note!!! =